Colombia

 Required Documents:

-• Proof of travel insurance covering the stay.
+• Proof of accommodation and onward travel

 Visa Application Process: